Skip to main content

 Install runtime dependencies

 Paperclip public materials identify a Node.js server and React UI, with agents driven through adapters and heartbeat-style execution.
-Confirm current Node.js and pnpm requirements for the quickstart or source path before relying on the server setup.
+For NPX or manual source paths, confirm Node.js 20+ and pnpm 9.15+ before relying on the server setup; install Docker separately if you choose the container path, and review Paperclip's Docker notes for API key wiring, persistence, host binding, and public URL handling.

 Install or clone Paperclip